Will hydrogen power the future of Aerospace?

 Airbus plans to use hydrogen as a combustion fuel for three new ZEROe concepts.
 Image courtesy of Airbus.

 All three ZEROe concepts utilize liquid hydrogen fuel to power modified gas turbine engines.
 In the largest concept, hydrogen turbofans provide lift for up to 200 passengers with a range of 2,000+ miles.
 A smaller hydrogen turboprop design is also in the works, carrying up to 100 passengers with a range of 1,000+ miles.
-Finally, a bold blended-wing body design offers enhanced flexibility for hydrogen storage and distribution as well as cabin layout.
+A bold blended-wing body design offers enhanced flexibility for hydrogen storage and distribution as well as cabin layout.

 Challenges to using Hydrogen in Aerospace

-Before hydrogen can see widespread use as an alternative fuel, the aerospace industry must overcome several key obstacles to adoption.
+Before hydrogen can see widespread use as an alternative fuel, the aerospace industry must overcome several key obstacles to adoption:

 • Extreme conditions: Hydrogen has a relatively low energy density, meaning that it must be stored in large quantities for any practical application as a fuel.
 To compensate, modern transportation applications are pushing the limits of technology with higher pressures and extreme cryogenic temperatures.